Dental Fillings

 How long time takes of Dental Fillings Process

-The time required to complete a dental filling procedure varies based on various factors, including the size and location of the cavity, the type of filling material used and the individual patient's circumstances.
-However, a regular dental filling session lasts between 30 minutes and an hour.
+The time required to complete procedure varies based on various factors, including the size and location of the cavity, the type of filling material used and the individual patient's circumstances.
+However, a regular session lasts between 30 minutes and an hour.

 Amalgam fillings, often known as silver fillings, have been used in dentistry for more than a hundred years.
 They are composed of a variety of metals, including silver, mercury, tin and copper.
 Amalgam fillings are strong, long-lasting and relatively affordable.
 However, they are silver in color and may not be appropriate for exposed teeth due to cosmetic considerations.
 There has been some debate concerning the use of mercury in amalgam fillings, although many dental societies believe they are safe when properly put and maintained.